 GPS Coordinates: 33.078414,-79.924649

-Comingtee Plantation Ruins Map
+Comingtee Plantation Map

-Comingtee Plantation Ruins Add Info and More Photos
+Comingtee Plantation Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
-We invite you to add additional pictures (paintings, photos, etc) of Comingtee Plantation Ruins, and we also invite you to add info, history, stories, and travel tips.
+We invite you to add additional pictures (paintings, photos, etc) of Comingtee Plantation, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!